Ali-Nasrolahi/Linux-Programming-Interface/Chapter29/Notes.md

 - Dealing with **signals** in a multithreaded application requires careful design.

-- In a multithreaded application, all threads must be running the **same** program.In a multiprocess application, different processes can run **different** programs.
+- In a multithreaded application, all threads must be running the **same** program.
+In a multiprocess application, different processes can run **different** programs.

 - Aside from data, threads also share certain other information.
 This may be an advantage or a disadvantage, depending on the application.
     > e.g., file descriptors, signal dispositions, current working directory, and user and group IDs.